 Scuba Diving in Gran Canaria

-Scuba Diving in Gran Canaria has a great reputation, being the most southerly of the main Canary Islands.
-The subtropical waters of the Gulf Stream mean that we dive all year round, and meet a mixture of sub-tropical and temerate species.
+Scuba Diving in Gran Canaria is among the best in the Canary Islands, being the most southerly of the main islands.
+The warm subtropical waters of the Gulf Stream mean that we dive all year round, and meet a mixture of sub-tropical and temerate fish and marine life.
+Dramatic volcanic scenery, big fish such as sharks and rays, warm waters and a wide range of colourful fish make it one of Europe's most popular diving destinations.
 Our local dive site is the amazing 'El Cabrón' Marine Reserve - one of the most popular dive sites on Gran Canaria, used by all the top diving schools.
 However because we dive here almost every day, our staff are some of the most knowledgeable and experienced, about this fabulous dive site and the marine life we find here.

 - El Cabrón is one of the top dive sites in Spain and the Canaries, and ranked in the top 100 worldwide.